 mpoppins keeps on making failed password attempts the throttling setting ensures that the alert won't be triggered again by matching events featuring

 mpoppins for an hour.

-For more examples of alerts that use the All results and Each result settings in conjunction with various throttling configurations, see the corresponding discussion for scheduled alerts in the topic "Define scheduled alerts," in this manual.
+For more examples of alerts that use the Once and For each result settings in conjunction with various throttling configurations, see the corresponding discussion for scheduled alerts in the topic "Define scheduled alerts," in this manual.

 Define scheduled alerts